 Relaxing at a viewpoint at Yacuma

-Visit Yacuma's lookout before transferring to the town of Puyo.
-This trip offers plenty of fantastic views of the rugged landscape of Pastaza Canyon.
-Take a short hike to the impressive Devil's Cauldron waterfall.
-Then continue to the city of Baños, located at the base of the impressive Tungurahua Volcano.
-You'll have dinner and overnight here.
+When the time comes, you'll bid Yacuma farewell and transfer to the town of Puyo.
+This trip offers plenty of fantastic views of the rugged landscape of Pastaza Canyon as you wind your way along the Avenue of Waterfalls.
+Stop for a short hike to the foot of the famed 265-foot (80 m) Pailón del Diablo (Devil's Cauldron) waterfall, then continue to the city of Baños, located at the base of the impressive Tungurahua volcano.
+Settle into your hotel and enjoy dinner—tomorrow, you'll explore more of the "adventure capital of Ecuador."

 Limpiopungo Lagoon and Cotopaxi Volcano

 After breakfast, begin the trip to one of the most famous parks in Ecuador, Cotopaxi National Park.
-You can enjoy the views of the world's highest active volcano and an hour trek to José Rivas Refuge.
-Keep your eyes open for various birds and possibly even wild horses.
-Relax over a delicious lunch in a traditional hacienda, then transfer to Quito.
+Located in the Ecuadorian highlands, this reserve is known for its eponymous towering volcano and the sweeping páramo (Andean grasslands) landscapes that surround it.
+You can enjoy the views of the world's highest active volcano while you stop for an hour-long trek to José Rivas Refuge.
+Keep your eyes open for various birds and possibly even wild horses grazing on the plains below.
+Relax over a delicious lunch in a traditional hacienda, then continue to Quito for the evening.

 Papallacta Hot Springs

-Enjoy a couple of hours in the thermal hot springs of Papallacta, an easy side trip from Quito.
-Relax in the pools, enjoy the beautiful Andean scenery of the surroundings, or treat yourself to a massage.
+On your final morning in Ecuador, relax and recuperate from yesterday's hike with a couple of hours in the thermal hot springs of Papallacta, an easy side trip from Quito.
+Soak in the pools, enjoy the beautiful Andean scenery, or treat yourself to a massage.
 After an al fresco lunch, you'll transfer back to Quito to catch your flight home.
 Safe travels!

 More Great Ecuador Itineraries